librato/taxonomy/Part2/traditional/free_open/processors/data/graphite.md

 system today.

 ### push, pull, both, or neither?
-Graphite listens on a network socket with *cabon*, it's network listener daemon or carbon-relay it's H/A sharding counterpart.
+Graphite listens on a network socket with *carbon*, it's network listener daemon or carbon-relay it's H/A sharding counterpart.
 The system is entirely push-based, laying passively in wait for other systems to push metrics to it.